salmanprottoy/next-portfolio/README.md

 - **Automated CI/CD**: GitHub Actions with security checks and deployment
 - **Static Export**: Optimized for GitHub Pages deployment
 - **Performance**: Optimized images, code splitting, and modern web standards
+- **SEO Optimized**: Advanced search engine optimization with structured data
 - **Monitoring**: Sentry integration for error tracking and performance monitoring
 - **Responsive Design**: Mobile-first approach with modern UI/UX

 ## 📋 Overview

 This project is a personal portfolio website built with the latest web technologies.
 It leverages Next.js for server-side rendering and routing, React for UI components, and Tailwind CSS for styling.
-The project includes comprehensive security measures and automated deployment pipelines.
+The project includes comprehensive security measures, automated deployment pipelines, and advanced SEO optimization for better search engine visibility.

 ## 🏗️ Project Structure